Constraining the primordial curvature perturbation using dark matter substructure

 Dark matter plays a crucial role in the structure formation; the quantum fluctuation produced by inflation seeds the density fluctuation, which grows in the gravitational potential of dark matter.
-Therefore the imprint of the small scale perturbation during the inflation is expected to remain in the current structure of dark matter halos.
-Subhalos, which reside in larger-scale halos, are especially promising objects to reveal the nature of dark matter; dwarf spheroidal galaxies (dSphs) can form inside subhalos and they have been found and observed intensively these days in the prospects to detect dark matter annihilation signals~\cite{Fermi-LAT:2016uux,Hoof:2018hyn,Ando:2020yyk}.
+Therefore the imprint of the small-scale perturbation during the inflation is expected to remain in the current structure of dark matter halos.
+Subhalos, which reside in larger-scale halos, are especially promising objects to reveal the nature of dark matter.
+Dwarf spheroidal galaxies (dSphs) can form inside subhalos and they have been found and observed intensively these days in the prospects to detect dark matter annihilation signals~\cite{Fermi-LAT:2016uux,Hoof:2018hyn,Ando:2020yyk}.

 In this paper we study the cosmological consequences of the primordial curvature perturbation in the small scale.
-Assuming an additional bump in the curvature perturbation, we investigate the subhalo evolution by extending the SASHIMI package, theoretically-motivated model for the tidal stripping process calibrated by the $N$-body simulation~\cite{Hiroshima:2018kfv,Ando:2019xlm}.\footnote{\url{https://github.com/shinichiroando/sashimi-c}} We give a new conservative and robust bound on the curvature perturbation by using the observed number of the dSphs in the Galactic halo~\cite{Simon:2019nxf,Collins:2017} and the observations of the stellar stream~\cite{Banik:2019cza,Grillmair:2006bd}.
-Our main result is shown in Fig.\,\ref{fig:summary}.
-Additionally we give the predictions for the annihilation boost factor, which will be useful for future study to search for the nature of dark matter.
+Assuming an additional bump in the curvature perturbation, we investigate the subhalo evolution by extending the SASHIMI package,\footnote{\url{https://github.com/shinichiroando/sashimi-c}} a theoretically motivated model for the tidal stripping process calibrated by the $N$-body simulation~\cite{Hiroshima:2018kfv,Ando:2019xlm}.
+We give a new conservative and robust bound on the curvature perturbation by using the observed number of the dSphs in the Galactic halo~\cite{Simon:2019nxf,Collins:2017} and the observations of the stellar stream~\cite{Banik:2019cza,Grillmair:2006bd}.
+Our main result is shown in Fig.\,\ref{fig:summary}.\footnote{See early study by Ref.\,\cite{Dalal:2002su} which constrains the spectral index of the scalar perturbation and neutrino masses by calculating halo evolution and using the data of gravitational lensing.} Additionally we give the predictions for the annihilation boost factor, which will be useful for future study to search for the nature of dark matter.

-Throughout the paper, we adopt the Cosmological parameters based on the Planck 2018 results~\cite{Aghanim:2018eyx} (TT,TE,EE+lowE+lensing); the density parameter of dark matter $\Omega_{\rm dm}h^2=0.1200$ and that of baryon $\Omega_{\rm b}h^2=0.02237$ with $h=0.6736$.
+Throughout the paper, we adopt the cosmological parameters based on the Planck 2018 results~\cite{Aghanim:2018eyx} (TT,TE,EE+lowE+lensing); the density parameter of dark matter $\Omega_{\rm dm}h^2=0.1200$ and that of baryon $\Omega_{\rm b}h^2=0.02237$ with $h=0.6736$.

 {\it The primordial curvature perturbation:} We consider a model in which the primordial power spectrum has a bump in the small scale $k\gtrsim \order{1}~{\rm Mpc}^{-1}$.
 In order to investigate the impact of the curvature perturbation in the region, we consider an additional bump on top of the nearly scale-invariant curvature perturbation that is consistent with the CMB observation: